 Community Sourced White Queso around Denver

 My fellow white queso fanatics have slid into my DM’s with their white queso finds…

 White Queso Outside of Denver

-Of course, the genius behind my favorite pizza in the world serve delicious white queso in their Mexican joint!
+Of course, the genius behind my favorite pizza in the world serves delicious white queso in their Mexican joint!
 DUH!
-Bonez in Crested Butte is always a good choice – killer margs food and of course white queso.
+Bonez in Crested Butte is always a good choice – killer margs, food, and of course, white queso.

 Not white queso but pretty damn good

 (AKA good enough for me to want my own bowl)